-Regression based approaches such as: linear models, piecewise polynomials or fractional polynomials may be performed either in one or two stages.
+Regression based approaches such as linear models, piecewise polynomials or fractional polynomials may be performed either in one or two stages.
 In two-stage approach, each trial is first modelled separately, using an appropriate statistical model of choice.
 Subsequently, we pool either the extracted estimates or the fitted functions across trials using standard meta-analytical tools.
 In contrast, in one-stage IPD-MA all IPD from every trial are analysed simultaneously whilst accounting for the clustering of participants within studies.
 Hereto, researchers may model interactions between treatment and patient-level covariates.
 Recent recommendations, suggest mean-centring the potential effect modifiers per trial in order to account for potential ecological bias due to unadjusted confounding.
 Within trials clustering can be accounted using either fixed effects (stratified intercept/slope), fixed effect (common intercept/slope) or random effects (intercept and/slopes driven from a common Normal distribution) [9].
 Finally, state-of-the-art plot and tree-based methods have been developed for exploring and confirming effect modification.
 Generalised linear mixed-effects model trees (glmertree) introduced by Fokkema et al.[10] can handle non-linear associations, whilst accounting for within studies clustering of the participants.
 Meta-stepp is a plot based moving average (sliding window) method that approximates non-linear effects from clustered data [11].
 Finally, although, providing the whole information of the outcome-continuous effect modifier association is more informative clinical decisions are based in cut-points in which the treatment effect is altered.
 These cut-points may be altered if the assumptions are altered or if the outcome-effect modifier functional form is mis-specified.

 It is often unclear when each method should be preferred.
 Also, it is unclear if the treatment effect function [12] or interaction term analysis [13] is most appropriate and in randomised clinical trials (RCT) meta-analysis framework.
 We aim to describe and illustrate the aforementioned methods.
 For that task, we will use both regression-based approaches such as meta-stepp, centred one-stage IPD-MA, mixed effects fractional polynomials and splines, and tree-based approaches such as generalised linear mixed-effects model trees.

-2. Data
+2. Example datasets

-We use 2 empirical IPD-sets.
-The first data-set [14] was investigating the effect of antibiotics in acute otitis media on children aged from 0 to 12 years old.
-Rovers et al. collected IPD from 6 randomised clinical trials with a total of 1643 children, aged from 0-12 years old.
+We use 2 empirical IPD-sets to illustrate the methods.
+The first data-set [14] was used to investigate the effect of antibiotics on acute otitis media in children aged from 0 to 12 years old.
+Rovers et al. collected IPD from 6 randomised clinical trials with a total of 1643 children.
 The primary outcome was fever and/or ear-pain after 3-7 days (yes/no).
-Rovers et al. concluded that antibiotics were more beneficial in younger children (less than 2 years old) with bilateral acute otitis media.
-Bilateral acute otitis media (yes/no), age, otorrhea were also investigated separately for potential effect modification and only bilateral acute otitis media showed a significant result.
+They concluded that antibiotics were more beneficial in young children (less than 2 years old) with bilateral acute otitis media.
+Presence of bilateral acute otitis media (yes/no), age, and otorrhea were also investigated separately for potential effect modification and only the presence of bilateral acute otitis media showed a significant effect modification?.